ashleytarifa/liquidtax.online/README.md

-# liquidtax.online · Ashley's Portfolio
+# liquidtax.online · ash64's Portfolio

-hii! i'm Ashley (also known as liquid_tax or ash64 online) and this is my personal portfolio — a cozy little space where I share my works, experiments and nerdy passions!
+hii! i'm Ashley (also known as ash64, lunna or liquid_tax online) and this is my personal portfolio, a cozy little space where i share my works, experiments and nerdy passions!

 you can visit it here: **[liquidtax.online](https://liquidtax.online)**